oemof/oemof-thermal/docs/concentrating_solar_power.rst

 ones of the precalculation.
 Please see the
 :ref:`api reference for the facade module <api_label>` for all parameters which have to be provided.

 See example_csp_facade.py for an application example.
-It models the same system as the csp_plant_example, but uses the ParabolicTroughCollector facade instead of separate source and transformer.
+It models the same system as the csp_plant_example.py, but uses the ParabolicTroughCollector facade instead of separate source and transformer.